KDE/kio-stash/README.md

 ##Installation

-Make sure you have KF5 backports installed with all the [KDE dependencies](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Install_the_dependencies) installed before you build!
+Make sure you have KF5 backports with all the [KDE dependency libraries](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Install_the_dependencies) installed before you build!

 Clone master to your favorite folder and run: